What is Bankruptcy

 - Even if you did see a Judge, it would be brief and in the privacy of an office

 - Your name no longer appears in local newspapers

 - The Courts treat you fairly and have no interest in making money out of you (unlike IVAs which, although court sanctioned, are administered by private companies)

-- You are allowed to keep vehicles within reason in bankruptcy (£1,000 is the current threshold)
+- You are allowed to keep vehicles within reason (£1,000 is the current threshold)